dialogic-godot/documentation/documentation/introduction.md

 ## What is Dialogic 2?

-The Dialogic plugin allows you to easily create in-game dialogs or fully fledged **Visual Novels** with Godot.
+The Dialogic plugin allows you to easily create **in-game dialogs** or fully fledged **Visual Novels** with Godot.

 Let's get an overview of what Dialogic 2 can do for you!

 ### 1. Timelines!

-They control the flow of your story.
-They can be edited in a writer-friendly **Visual Editor** or your editor of choice.
+Timelines represent your Dialogs.
+They are a list of events (e.g. text, conditions, animations, signals, etc.) and control the flow of your story.
+You can edit them in a writer-friendly **Visual Editor**, our very efficient **Text Editor** or any text editor of your choice.

+The **Visual Editor** has each event as a movable block with easy to use fields:
 ![Dialogic 2: Timeline in Visual Mode](media/introduction/visual_timeline.png)

-If you prefer to write your timelines as pure text, you can do that too!
-Dialogic even has a powerful text editor with autocompletion and syntax highlighting.
+The **Text Editor** allows you to write events in pure text format.
+It provides syntax highlighting and auto-completion making writing timelines super efficient.
 You can use any text editor, though.
-Here is the same timeline in text format:
+Here is the same timeline in the text format:

 ```dtl
 join juliet 1